Leave me here: “under” scene

 Milagros Bustamante’s alias emerged after “being a larva” so much, that’s what a friend told her, and she identified with the MC because within the hip hop culture she was interested in composing and writing.
 So let’s go with Larva MC.

-«I use it freestyle, I use it as a tool all the time.
+«I do freestyle, I use it as a tool all the time.
 What’s more, if there is a free round with the kids I get on and do freestyle.
 But from there to competing it never caught my attention.
 I always liked making music more.
 I like to write, listen to myself and record, and say to this topic I am going to upload it.
 I prefer a thousand times to lock myself in a booth and move what I wrote on a sheet of paper.»

 I ran into Larva at the place where she works doing piercings.
 Although she first introduced herself and clarified that the piercing is just work: rap is what she likes to dedicate herself to and that is precisely why she is not interested in producing to monetize it, better to let it flow.
 She also told that she was born in 1997, in Santa Rosa, La Pampa, and that in the city she is the largest of the girls who make rap, which are few.